BECOME A PRECINCT COMMITTEE PERSON

 Recruit and maintain contact with precinct volunteers to assist with Democratic Party activities such as door-to-door canvassing, phone banking, and/or informational gatherings.

-Promote the Permanent Early Voting List (PEVL)
+Promote the Active Early Voting List (AEVL)

 Get Out The Vote (GOTV)